-Option 2 - Introduce an Amending Order to extend the period for consultation responses
+Option 2 - Introduce an Amending Order extending the emergency period, maintaining the 21 day period for consultation responses

-- 2.12 Option 2 would result in an Amendment Order being laid that extends the period during which Community and Town Councils must make representations to Local Planning Authorities following a request to be consulted from 14 days to 21 days. - 2.13 This amendment would provide additional time for a response in light of difficulties experienced by Community Councils in undertaking regular scheduled meetings due to government control measures introduced in as part of the COVID-19.
+- 2.12 Option 2 would result in the extended 21 day period during which Community and Town Councils must make representations to Local Planning Authorities following a request be retained until 8 January 2021. - 2.13 Maintaining this extended period would provide additional time for a response in light of difficulties experienced by Community Councils in undertaking regular scheduled meetings due to government control measures introduced in as part of the COVID-19.